W-Floyd/blog/content/post/smart-rice-cooker.md

     - **/list**
       - *List known cooking routines*
     - **/start**
-      - *Start, or optionally schedule a routine*
+      - *Start a routine, optionally at a scheduled time*